Psukhe777/LexRisk/README.md

-# 🏛️ RiskLex: AI-Powered Contract Intelligence
+# 🏛️ RiskLex: AI-Powered Contract Intelligence *Still in development* 🚧

 > **"Nobody reads the Terms of Service.
 Until now."**